thresh0ld/smart_contracts/readme.md

 This Solidity smart contract implements a Proof of Funds system.

-The purpose of the contract is to allow an external party to verify that a specific Ethereum account has a certain balance of an ERC777 token.
+This contract allows an external party to verify that a specific Ethereum account has a certain balance of an ERC777 token.
 The contract stores the address of the ERC777 token and the required balance that an account must have to be considered verified.

 constructor: This is the contract's constructor function, which takes two arguments: _erc777TokenAddress and _requiredBalance.
 It sets the owner, erc777TokenAddress, and requiredBalance state variables.